FrankenVoron/Tridex/Documentation/1_assembly_instructions.md

 ## Part 2: Drive Modules

-Follow PDF instructions in this folder, and then install each drive module onto the gantry:
+Follow PDF instructions in this folder for drive module assembly.
+Once they are completed, install each drive module onto the gantry extrusions with M5x16 BHCS and M5x10 BHCS.

 ![Fusion360_jOAN20uSyg](https://user-images.githubusercontent.com/11861478/198882337-b68666b8-15e0-41cd-8b73-8d8e9634e809.png)

 ## Part 3: Front Idlers

-Follow PDF instructions in this folder, and then install each front idler onto the gantry:
+Follow PDF instructions in this folder for front idler assembly.
+Once they are completed, install each front idler onto the gantry extrusions using M5x16 BHCS and M5x10 BHCS.

 ![Fusion360_WQIAOHZXhy](https://user-images.githubusercontent.com/11861478/198882399-be3b83a5-03ee-4053-9f05-458af4c4baae.png)